 Homeschooling is a constant balancing act.
 Even after being on this homeschool journey for almost fifteen years, I find myself teetering on that imaginary tightrope.
-I find myself struggling to reach a balance.
-How can I achieve homeschool balance?
+How can I balance homeschooling and housekeeping?

 How in the world am I supposed to homeschool, clean the house, keep up with the laundry, run kids to and from activities, spend time with the family, and still get dinner on the table every night?
 Not to mention lesson planning, running two blogs, and writing for several others.
 Without super powers – or a clone or two – is it really even possible to do everything that needs to be done around here?

 Doing It All

 Do you ever wonder how other women do it all?
 They seem to have it all together while you’re scrambling just to get in the shower on a daily basis.
 Let me tell you a little secret…

 No one does it all.
 I don’t, and you won’t either.
 It’s just not possible.
 There aren’t enough hours in the day to “do it all.”
 We all have to decide on our priorities at the moment.
 And, our priorities will change from day to day or week to week.

 When you look at someone who seems to have it all together, who seems to be able to do it all, you are missing a behind-the-scene look.
 There is something they are not doing.

 So, how do we decide what needs to be done today?
 How do we keep our heads above water?